-CEO Share Ownership
+• CEO Share Ownership

-The Chief Executive Officer is awarded share option grants in Madison Venture, which owns 50.89% of the Corporation.
-Through these shareholdings he has an aligned interest in the Shares.
+The Chief Executive Officer is awarded share option grants in Madison Venture, which owns 53.85% of the Corporation.
+Through these shareholdings he will have an aligned interest in the Shares.
 This process is intended to ensure that the CEO is invested in and incented to take actions consistent with the long-term growth of the Corporation.
 It is the policy of the Corporation to pay Madison Venture for these share option grants.